Overview

 In other words, we are making our streets people-friendly.

-On this page, you can learn more about the City’s priorities for building and updating transportation infrastructure, and you can stay informed about our major projects that will shape St. Louis for years to come.
+On this page, you can learn more about the City’s priorities for building and updating transportation infrastructure, and you can stay informed about some of our major projects that will shape St. Louis for years to come.
 Further down, you can see the significant projects that are currently underway or funded and coming soon.

 Priorities